yarn

 Important: Install React 19+ as a peerDependency.
 React 18 and earlier versions are not supported.
 Note that

-is no longer required as this package now uses a custom HTML rendering implementation.
+react-domis no longer required as this package now uses a custom HTML rendering implementation.

 The package provides React components that map directly to Graphviz DOT language constructs:

-- Creates an edge/connection between nodes with optional stylingAll components accept Graphviz DOT attributes as props with full TypeScript support:
+<Digraph> - Creates a directed graph (arrows point from source to target)<Graph> - Creates an undirected graph (no arrow direction)<Subgraph> - Creates a subgraph cluster for grouping related nodes<Node> - Creates a node/vertex with customizable attributes<Edge> - Creates an edge/connection between nodes with optional stylingAll components accept Graphviz DOT attributes as props with full TypeScript support:

 // Node with styling attributes